 - have problems swallowing

 Several countries have banned the use of konjac because of the high incidence of bowel or throat obstruction.
-Children and pregnant or breastfeeding women should not take konjac supplements.
+Children and pregnant or breastfeeding people should not take konjac supplements.

 - difficulty breathing